Net.Create Lesson PLans

 • make connections across literary works.

-This activity is especially helpful for integrating several different readings.
-Used across several sources, the network can help remind students of previous characters they encountered months or weeks ago.
+TEXTS THAT WORK: Sources where characters display many different character traits--both positive and negative.
+Used across several sources, this network can help remind students of previous characters they encountered months or weeks ago.

 Network Details: What should my students and I be tracking?